Anyon condensation and the color code: Temporal domain walls

 In this section, we discuss temporal domain walls.
 They are commonplace in topological quantum computation as they describe initialisation or injection of a code state, the application of a locality preserving gate or the readout step at the end of a computation.
 Temporal domain walls are introduced by changing the stabiliser group over time, see Fig.~\ref{fig:CondensationTimeSlice}.
 In particular, here we argue that anyon condensation is a well suited framework, not only to describe temporal domain walls, but also to construct them microscopically as topologically protected deformations of the stabiliser group.
 In this sense, our treatment of temporal domain walls in this section is exactly analogous to that of spatial domain walls discussed in Sec.~\ref{sec:Cond2d}.

 On a high level, quantum information is processed by changing logical operators over time.
 Since logical Pauli operators in two-dimensional topological error-correcting codes are anyonic string operators, keeping track of how anyons get mapped when passing through a domain wall gives us a physical interpretation for the action of different topological operations on logical qubits.

+As we show in Sec.~\ref{sec:CondTimeTriv}, we can relate locality preserving gates with invertible domain walls.
+This enables us to include transversal gates~\cite{Bombin06, Eastin09} in our theory of anyon condensation.
+We also find that initialisation and readout can be interpreted in terms anyon condensation.
+In Sec.~\ref{sec:CondTimeMax} we go through the details of fault-tolerant state readout~\cite{Bombin09CodeDefo, Fowler11twoDimensional} in terms of the anyon condensation picture we have introduced.
+We develop this discussion further in Sec.~\ref{sec:MicroTempBdry}, where we describe at the microscopic details of a readout operation in terms of error-correction space-time.
+In Sec.~\ref{sec:BoundaryInterplay} we elaborate on the theory of temporal boundaries further by showing how temporal boundaries interact with spatial boundaries during certain known color-code state preparation procedures~\cite{Bombin09CodeDefo, Fowler11twoDimensional, Landahl14}.

-As we shall see, we can relate locality preserving gates with invertible domain walls, see Sec.~\ref{sec:CondTimeTriv}.
-Maximally condensing temporal domain walls, or temporal boundaries, on the other hand, corresponds to the initialisation or readout of logical operators, see Sec.~\ref{sec:CondTimeMax}.
-We discuss the microscopics of how anyons interact with temporal boundaries in Sec.~\ref{sec:MicroTempBdry}.
-To understand the fault-tolerance of condensation based protocols, it is crucial that we understand the interplay of temporal and spatial domain walls which we discuss in Sec.~\ref{sec:BoundaryInterplay}.
-In Sec.~\ref{sec:StabilityExperiment} we discuss stability experiments in the color code which exemplify nicely the interplay between different types of spatial and temporal boundaries.
-Finally, in Sec.~\ref{sec:CondTimePart} we introduce partial initialisation and readout protocols based on semi-transparent temporal domain walls.
+In Sec.~\ref{sec:StabilityExperiment} we describe new stability experiments for the color code which exemplify nicely the interplay between different types of spatial and temporal boundaries.
+This builds on recent work introducing the notion of a stability experiment~\cite{Gidney2022stability}.
+Finally, in Sec.~\ref{sec:CondTimePart} we introduce partial initialisation and partial readout for the color code.
+This gives us new readout protocols based on semi-transparent temporal domain walls.
+These operatiosn enables us to address specific logical qubits encoded on some region of the color-code lattice, without interacting with other qubits encoded on the same region.